eipp/smm-architect/docs/workspace-contract.md

 ## Overview

+> **Warning:** Example values in this document are placeholders for demonstration.
+Replace all demo data before using in production.

 The **WorkspaceContract** is the authoritative, signed, declarative specification that defines workspace behavior, goals, and constraints within the SMM Architect platform.
 It serves as the single source of truth for all workspace-related policies, configurations, and operational parameters.

 ## Purpose